lucisgit/moodle-filter_jwplayer/README.md

 moodle-filter_jwplayer
 ======================

-This is Moodle filter that allows using JW Player for playing HTML5 and flash content.
+This is Moodle filter that allows using JW Player version 6 for playing HTML5 and flash content.
 The filter is designed to achieve consistency of the player appearance in all major browsers and mobile platforms.
 The player supports flash fallback, providing more devices and formats coverage than either HTML5 or flash can handle alone.
 The filter also supports RTMP and HLS streams.

 Installation
 ------------